peerdevicenet/Router/README.md

        * directly embed a Router instance into your app in one of the following two ways:
                   * download Router project and use it as your app's dependent library project.
-                  * if you are using android's new gradle build system, you can import it as 'com.xconns.peerdevicenet:peerdevicenet-router:
+                  * if you are using android's new gradle build system, you can import it as 'com.xconns.peerdevicenet:peerdevicenet-router:1.1.6'.
-'.

        * use router's API (peerdevicenet-api) to acces a Router instance embedded in other connector/manager app.
                   * download peerdevicenet-api.jar from the above MavenCentral addr and copy to project's "libs/" directory.